 Everything you need to know before hunting on Public Lands.

-Is hunting legal in the
+Is hunting legal in the USA?

 According to federal hunting laws, hunting is legal in the USA.